Redpill-Linpro/camel-smb/README.md

 This component is licensed under the LGPL (http://www.gnu.org/licenses/lgpl-2.1.txt)

+The unit testing is done by mocking out the jcifs library to be able to run automaticly.

-Since we could not find a easy to integrate CIFS server implemented in Java the unit testing currently requires that a local CIFS server (Samba or MS Windows share).
+There are some manuell integration tests (src/integrationtest) that are meant to be run with a a local CIFS server (Samba or MS Windows share).
-Also copy camelsmb.prp.template to your home directory, rename it to camelsmb.prp" and edit to include correct details.
+To run these copy camelsmb.prp.template to your home directory, rename it to camelsmb.prp" and edit to include correct details.

 Contributor